eduardomoora/car-shop/README.md

 1. clone project
 2. run ``` yarn install ```
-3. clone file .env.template to .env and provide teh variables
+3. clone file .env.template to .env and provide the variables
-4. start the database
+4. start the database with command :
 ```
 docker-compose up- d
 ```